Faraday Electronics Chipsets

 - By late 1988 the Western Digital corporate product overview lists the entire range of chipsets.

 When was the GRiDcase 1520 launched?
 Some websites claim 1986 but maybe they're confusing it with the GRiD Compass series.
 Certainly it was on the market by 1988: Infoworld reviewed it in their 1988-05-16 and 1989-06-05 editions.
-So it's likely that the use of the FE3400B chipset over the FE3500B is because the latter was not yet available.
+So it's likely that the use of the FE3400B chipset over the FE3500B is because the latter was not yet available when the 1520 was being designed.

-This consists of the FE400B chips plus an FE3040 I/O Manager.
-This extra chip handles clock switching, peripheral chips selects, memory decode, and hot reset support.
+This consists of the FE3400B chips plus an FE3040 I/O Manager.
+This extra chip handles clock switching, peripheral chip selects, memory decode, and hot reset support.

 Apparently consisted of four ICs although I can't find anywhere that documents what they are.
 Product overview document claims that it "supports IBM's OS/2 and LIM 4.0".
 Therefore I guess it consists of: